Choosing the right therapist for your child with developmental needs

 “Unfortunately, when parents receive a diagnosis, they have concerns and get very anxious.
 And of course they will want to go to these people who claim that they can cure your child,” she added.

-“Intervention is not aimed at making a child “less autistic” but to minimise developmental delay, enhance emerging competencies, promote the child’s participation and functioning in everyday settings, improve the child’s health and well-being, and increase overall family functioning,” said Dr Koh.
+“Intervention is not aimed at making a child ‘less autistic’ but to minimise developmental delay, enhance emerging competencies, promote the child’s participation and functioning in everyday settings, improve the child’s health and well-being, and increase overall family functioning,” said Dr Koh.

 Another concern is if therapists claim to have expertise in many fields, or have significantly lower fees, said Ms Teo.
 The market rate for speech therapy in clinics ranges from $180 to $240, but she has heard of people charging as low as $50 an hour.